 “You don’t know what something is until you get to the heart of it.
 I think the world at large looks at Oklahoma as not only a culturally rich place but also as the epicenter of American spirit.
 Undeniable pride, humility, compassion and vibrancy are on display with every Okie musical export.
 It’s a wonderful feeling to be a part of it all,” said Parham.

 It’s All Good is now available worldwide, released on Horton Records in US and Continental Records in Europe.

-For more information and to listen to her music, please visit the Levi Parham’s listing in the Oklahoma Music Directory.
+For more information and to listen to his music, please visit the Levi Parham’s listing in the Oklahoma Music Directory.